AaltoSciComp/scicomp-docs/triton/tut/remotedata.rst

-Please note that when working with files containing code or simple text, git is a better option to synchronise your local folder with your remote one, because not only it will keep the two folders in sycn, but you will also gain version controlling so that you can revert to previous version of your code, or txt/csv files.
+Please note that when working with files containing code or simple text, git is a better option to synchronise your local folder with your remote one, because not only it will keep the two folders in sync, but you will also gain version controlling so that you can revert to previous version of your code, or txt/csv files.